• Skip to main content

 • In the same pot (now empty) over medium heat, add the oil and saute the onion, peppers, fennel and sausage pieces (keep the veggies to one side and sausage to the other).
 Season with salt and pepper.
 Stir occasionally, but not too often so the sausage and veggies can caramelize, about 20 minutes.

-• Add garlic, brown sugar and herbs and stir well to combine.
+• Add garlic, brown sugar and seasoning and stir well to combine.
 Add canned tomatoes.

 • Simmer the sauce on low for about 1 hour (longer is fine too), stirring occasionally.